Blue Peter pets: Henry

-Henry, a beagle/basset hound cross, made his first appearance on the show on 4 April 2019 and is the current Blue Peter dog.
-He was rescued from Dogs Trust when he was two years old, and is owned by a member of the Blue Peter production team.
-He is excitable and sometimes has to walk off set because of his desire to play.
+Henry (19 February 2017 – present), a beagle/basset hound cross, made his first appearance on the show on 4 April 2019 and is the current Blue Peter dog.
+He was rescued from the Dogs Trust when he was two years old, and is owned by a member of the Blue Peter production team.
+He is excitable and sometimes walks off set because of his desire to play.